 Hate on Social Media

 The way we communicate is evolving.
 As we enter an increasingly more digital world, communication through social media has become more important than ever.
-From rallies to revolutions, social media platforms like Facebook and Twitter can do more today than be host to memes and fake news.
+From rallies to revolutions, social media platforms like Facebook and Twitter (now called X) can do more today than be host to memes and fake news.

 However, not all politically motivated agendas online seek to do good.
 Hate groups and hate speech are changing too, and their presence online is growing.
-Some of these prominent accounts and agendas, ranging from white supremacy to anti-immigrant and anti-LGBT, not only grew online in 2016, but they also amassed more likes in 2016 than any year since 2008.
+Some of these prominent accounts and agendas, ranging from white supremacy to anti-immigrant and anti-LGBT, not only grew online in recent years, but they also amassed more likes than ever.

 We studied these Twitter accounts to understand not just how hateful sentiment has evolved over the years, but also in which states these comments originate.
 Which hate groups have the most followers, and which segments of the American population are most likely to be targeted?
 Read on to learn more about the hateful state of social media in the U.S. today.

 Hate Group Geography

 With almost 900 identified hate groups currently operating in the U.S., we found a higher concentration of these factions in Arkansas than any other state.
 With more than seven hate groups for every 1 million residents in the state, Arkansas currently has a higher percentage of active hate groups targeted toward agendas like racist skinheads and white supremacy causes than any other state.